gerefi/test/firmware/controllers/lua/generated/value_lookup_generated.md

 ### verboseCan
-Print incoming and outgoing first bus CAN messages in rusEFI console
+Print incoming and outgoing first bus CAN messages in gerEFI console

 ### artificialTestMisfire
 Experimental setting that will cause a misfire\nDO NOT ENABLE.